ericksonl/ericksonl/README.md

   👩🏻‍💻 Fullstack engineer with a love for C, Java, JavaScript and React.JS

-  👾 Owner of a Discord server with over 100 members to provide assistance for Computer Science courses
+  👾 Previous owner of a Discord server with over 100 members to provide assistance for Computer Science courses

 </div>